admiralakber/llama-cpp-rs/docs/MAINTAINER_GUIDE.md

 ### 2. Server Dependency (`tools/CMakeLists.txt`)
 We force `add_subdirectory(server)` when building `mtmd` tools because `llama-cli` depends on `server-context` in newer `llama.cpp` versions.

-### 3. OpenCL on Android
+### 3. Accelerator Support (Vulkan/OpenCL)
-We enable `opencl` feature by default for Android in our consuming apps, so `llama-cpp-sys-2` must expose it correctly.
+We expose these features in `llama-cpp-sys-2`, but they are considered experimental/optional compared to the rock-solid CPU/Metal baseline.